Dress for Success in Any Job: Slobs, Simply Immitate How Your Co-Workers and Boss Are Dressing

 Eyeglasses are a big fashion accessory for men and women.
 The trend in my area is to have wide bows (the parts that attach the lenses to your ears) that could be decorated in wild colors or have a detailed pattern etched into them or even filligree work.
 Men's glasses are just as dynamic as the women's, and everyone seems to own two or three pairs or more.

-See results without votingTailoring might be necessary
+Tailoring might be necessary

 Your clothes, if they don't fit perfectly, need to be tailored to fit you.
 It only costs a few dollars to have pant legs and skirts hemmed appropriately (only children can get away with rolling the cuffs of their pants up, and nobody likes to see your kneecaps when you sit down in pants that are too short).
 Also, make sure your suit jacket, if you wear one, is sized appropriately, especially the arm length and shoulder width, otherwise you'll look like you borrowed someone else's clothes for the occasion.

-Dress up if in doubt
+Dress "up" if in doubt

 If in doubt, dress on the "up" side, not the "down" side.
 You never want to be the slob in the office, at the office party, or even at the unofficial office barbecue/picnic/pool party.
 It's all "official" even if it says "unofficial".
 "Business casual" doesn't mean "dress like a slob" or "wear what you wear on the weekends", it means wear business attire other than suits and starched shirts.
 If it's something you'd wear on a normal day at home, it's undoubtedly inappropriate to wear to work.
 In other words, if you don't have to change out of your work clothes when you get home: you're not dressing business casual, you're just dressing casually.